vbarrantesh/veronicaBarrantesCardMemoryGame/README.md

-# veronicaBarrantesCardMemoryGame
+# estebanPadillaCardMemoryGame
-A card memory game on JS
+A card memory game on JS.